 - Duration: 52 graduate credit hours

-- DePaul’s University offers a fully online Master of Science in Predictive Analytics program to prepare students for solving real-world problems using data analytics.
-Students can choose a concentration from Marketing, Health Care, Computational Methods, and Hospitality.
+- DePaul’s University offers a fully online Master of Science in Data Science program to prepare students for solving real-world problems using data analytics.
+Students can choose a concentration from Marketing, Health Care, and Computational Methods..

 - Competitive applicants have a GPA score above 3.0.
 You also require a bachelor’s degree from an accredited institution, relevant professional work experience, a CV, an official transcript, and a $25 application fee.